ZelCore-io/zeltrez.io/README.md

-# zeltrez.io
+# zelcore.io
-Website for ZelTreZ
+Website for ZelCore